SuyashLakhotia/blog/_posts/2020-05-25-komodo-national-park.md

 <p class="image-caption">I wasn't kidding when I said endless rice fields</p>

 We spent the night at a lodge in Ruteng before heading further east the next day.
 On our way, we stopped by a traditional village (where we were kindly invited into the home of the village elder) and explored a large lake and its surrounding jungles.
-After lunch, we visited a local arrack distillery and tasted some of the traditional (and extremely strong) coconut liquor before relaxing at natural hot springs nearby.
+After lunch, we visited a local arrack distillery and tasted some of the traditional (and extremely strong) coconut liquor before relaxing at natural hot springs close by.

 ![]({{ site.baseurl }}/img/2020/05/Komodo-National-Park/IMG_7904.jpeg){: .image-center style="max-height: 25em"}

 <p class="image-caption">Breakfast with a view!</p>

-After a night of well-deserved rest (who knew sitting in a car all day would be this exhausting?), we spent the day exploring another traditional village nearby, where we were welcomed by friendly locals and even friendlier cats!
+After a night of well-deserved rest (who knew sitting in a car all day would be this exhausting?), we spent the day exploring another traditional village, where we were welcomed by friendly locals and even friendlier cats!
 After a drive across some rice terraces, we found ourselves at Blue Stone Beach in Ende known for its turquoise pebbles that fall from the cliffs nearby.
 After a delicious Indonesian meal at a beach shack, we drove for the rest of the day to our overnight lodging at the base of Mt.
 Kelimutu.

 ![]({{ site.baseurl }}/img/2020/05/Komodo-National-Park/IMG_7963.jpeg){: .image-center style="max-height: 25em"}